The Chi Spaniel is a hybrid, a mix of the parent breeds Chihuahua and Cocker Spaniel.

 Physical Traits of the Chi Spaniel

-The Chi Spaniel’s color, coat, and length of coat all depend on its parentage.
-The parent breeds of the Chi Spaniel are different in size and in their coat appearance.
+The Chi Spaniel’s colour, coat, and length of coat all depend on its parentage.
+The parent breeds of the Chi Spaniel are different in size and their coat appearance.

 Some parent Chihuahuas have longer hair just like the Cocker Spaniel, while others have short hair.
 This affects what the ChiSpaniel will look like.

 Smooth-coated Chihuahuas have smooth and shiny coats that are close to their bodies, usually with ruffs of thicker hair on the neck.
 Long-coated Chihuahuas have soft and curly coats.